clojure/clojurescript/README.md

 * Other miscellaneous broken things that have not been tracked down yet.

-### Bugs and TODOs
+### Bugs

+- defining new namespaces is broken
+- deftype with IFn doesn't result in runnable object
+- namespaced keywords are broken
+- numeric keywords are broken
+- no division ("/" symbol in general is problematic)
-- Use of certain regex causes hard hangs
+- use of certain regexex causes hard hangs
+- escaping in regexes is broken
-- Anonymous functions do not warn about arity
+- anonymous functions do not warn about arity
+- non-unicode symbol breakage
-- squelch warnings during compile about *unchecked-if* and protocol-prefix
+- warnings during compile about *unchecked-if*

-- Port prototype/interface/type related macros/functions (macro_list)
+### TODOs

+- update to upstream ClojureScript
+- ability to define new namespaces
 - implement file I/O (at least on the node.js side)
-- possibly figure out a way to emulate metadata on symbols/"vars"
 - self-hosting (compile ClojureScript compiler using node.js hosted ClojureScript compiler)

 ### Build